RAS598-2025-S-Team04-v1/RAS598-2025-S-Team04/docs/index.md

 ## B. The Project

-The purpose of this experiment is to evaluate the drop accuracy and repeatability of a UR5e robotic arm in a controlled environment.
-The test aims to analyze the impact of varying release heights, grip configurations, and object characteristics on drop precision.
+The objective of this experiment is to validate the drop accuracy and consistency of a UR5 robot arm in a lab environment.
+This project will help investigate the impact of varying release heights, grip configurations, and object characteristics on drop accuracy.

 ## C. Research Question

-The central research question we seek to answer is:
-"How accurately and consistently can a UR5 robotic system drop objects from predefined positions, and what factors influence its precision?".
+***"How accurately and consistently can a UR5 robotic system drop objects from predefined positions, and what factors influence its precision?".***

-This study aims to contribute to automation research by evaluating robotic handling performance in manufacturing and logistics applications.
+This study contributes to automation research by evaluating robotic handling performance in various manufacturing and logistics applications.

 ## D. Concept
-The project will involve configuring the UR5 robotic arm to release test objects at specific positions.
-A vision system, coupled with sensors, will record drop locations and trajectories.
-The analysis will focus on deviations from target points and the influence of variables such as object weight, shape, and grip strength.
-ROS2 software will be used to control the robot’s movements, ensuring repeatability in the experiment.
-The chart below shows the process flow chart of our project.
+The project involves configuring the UR5 robotic arm to drop test objects at predetermined positions.
+A vision system, in addition to sensors, will record drop points and trajectories.
+The analysis will be on the deviation from target points and how factors such as object weight, shape, and grip pressure influence it.
+ROS2 software will program the movements of the robot to ensure repeatability in the experiment.
+The process flow chart of our project is shown in the chart below.

 ``` mermaid
 graph TD